 Veteran Alex Cheeseman considers himself fortunate compared to his fellow veterans.
-After serving as an artillery officer with the army tours of Iraq and Afghanistan, the former serviceman possesses no physical scars or reminders of battleship and has a good health condition.
+After serving as an artillery officer with the army tours of Iraq and Afghanistan, the former serviceman possesses no physical scars or reminders of a battleship and has a good health condition.

 But like the others, re-entering civilian life and manifesting its everyday life became a challenge for him.

-Mr. Cheeseman was then deployed to another warzone and this time, he was to fight against the stereotype that soldiers can’t do anything other than hold guns and shoot.
+Mr Cheeseman was then deployed to another warzone and this time, he was to fight against the stereotype that soldiers can’t do anything other than hold guns and shoot.

 He fought and struggled against this misconception and finally landed to a job that he loves – being a management consultant, considering the fact that his employer is a former ADF veteran as well.

 Like Mr. Cheeseman, so many veterans are still fighting this kind of stereotype by uninformed people in the community who fail or know no better.